alfredosalzillo/sauron/README.md

     ```yaml
     inputs:
-      - templateName: TYPESCRIPT
+      - name: TYPESCRIPT
         type: confirm
         message: Whant to use typescript?
         default: yes
     ```

 ### Other config
-- `templateName` the template templateName
+- `name` the template name
 - `templateVersion` the template templateVersion
 - `before` message to be logged before the copy of the template
 - `after` message to be logged after the copy of the script, input variables can be used